mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 - `header`: The component rendered above the column header bar.
 - `loadingOverlay`: The component rendered when the loading react prop is set to true.
 - `noRowsOverlay`: The component rendered when the rows react prop is empty or [].
-- `footer` - The component rendered below the viewport.
+- `footer`: The component rendered below the viewport.
 - `pagination`: The component rendered for the pagination feature.

 ### Pagination